Aline Elizabeth Black

-Aline Elizabeth Black, also known under her married name of Aline Elizabeth Black Hicks, (1906–1974) was an American educator, known for taking part in a civil rights court case that centered on unequal pay.
+Aline Elizabeth Black, also known under her married name of Aline Elizabeth Black Hicks, (March 23, 1906 – August 24, 1974) was an American educator, known for taking part in a civil rights court case that centered on unequal pay.

-In 2008 the Library of Virginia honored Black as part of their Notable African Americans in Virginia History project.
+In 2008, the Library of Virginia honored Black as part of their Notable African Americans in Virginia History project.
 Black also received the Education Association of Norfolk's Backbone Award in 1971, in recognition for her role in establishing educational and professional equality.

-Background
+Biography

-Black was born in Norfolk, Virginia on March 23, 1906 to Charles and Ida Black.
+Black was born in Norfolk, Virginia on March 23, 1906, to Charles and Ida Black.
 She was educated locally and attended Booker T. Washington High School.
 Black went on to receive a degree from the Virginia Normal and Industrial Institute and received a Master of Science at the University of Pennsylvania in 1935.
 While in school Black began working as a teacher at Booker T. Washington High School until she lost her job in 1939 as retaliation for a legal case over salary discrimination.
-After losing her job Black began working on a doctorate of chemistry at New York University, but did not complete the degree.
+After losing her job Black began working on a chemistry doctorate at New York University, but did not complete the degree.
 Black was re-hired as an employee of the Norfolk School Board in 1941 and resumed her former job as a chemistry teacher.
 She remained in this job until 1970, after which point she began working at Jacox Junior High School as an instructional development specialist until her retirement in 1973.

 Black married Frank A. Hicks at some point during World War II and had one daughter.
-She died in Norfolk on August 22, 1974.
+She died in Norfolk on August 22, 1974, aged 68, in Norfolk.